History Of Cone Health

 Moses H. Cone and Bertha L. Cone

 Since caring for our first patient in 1953, our Cone Health experts — 11,000 employees, 1,300 physicians and 1,200 volunteers — have been committed to providing exceptional care to our community.
-Recognized for our world-class expertise and compassionate care, our not-for-profit healthcare network now spans more than 100 locations, including six hospitals, three ambulatory care centers, three outpatient surgery centers, three urgent care centers, a retirement community, more than 75 physician practice sites and multiple centers of excellence.
+Recognized for our world-class expertise and compassionate care, our not-for-profit healthcare network now spans more than 100 locations, including six hospitals, three ambulatory care centers, three outpatient surgery centers, four urgent care centers, a retirement community, more than 75 physician practice sites and multiple centers of excellence.

 Our Important Dates

 1846 - Herman Cone, father of Moses and Ceaser, left Germany for America at the age of 17.
 With him, he carried a letter from his brother-in-law Joseph Rosengart with advice that laid the foundation for the Cone family legacy and ultimately Cone Health.